The Iconic Gaming Headsets Have Progressed to the Third Stage.

 Let’s dive into their Design and Comfort: Razer Kraken v3 Hypersense Review

 The Kraken V3 is available in 4 variants, with two models being the best ones; the Kraken V3 HyperSense, which is the wired version, and the Kraken V3 Pro, the wireless model.
 Wired gaming headset or wireless gaming headsets is up to you, they are pretty much the same.
 At the end of the day, they still remain PC gaming headsets.

 But the HyperSense model is the one that matters.
 Yeah, I wouldn’t want the wireless option for gaming anyway.
 The constant sound drops while I’m gaming.
 No, thank you.

 The Razer Kraken V3 HyperSense sports a top-class design that we are used to seeing on Razer devices.
 The black-steel reinforced headband looks robust and insanely nice.
 The headband indeed was a huge upgrade from the previous versions, and there’s also the black memory foam and leatherette ear cups, looking clean and sleek.

 The star of the show here is the glow-up Razer logo on each earcup.
 You can even customize the lighting to your own liking or even turn it off to be less distracting.

 Overall, the aesthetic is minimal but really good-looking.
-You will be able to tell they are gaming headsets, so I wouldn’t advise going so far and taking them to the office.
-As far as the headsets’ construction and aesthetic go, Razer once again proved that they are the real deal, being among the best design-wise.
+You will be able to tell they are gaming headphones, so I wouldn’t advise going so far as taking them to the office.
+As far as the headsets’ construction and aesthetics go, Razer once again proved that they are the real deal, being among the best design-wise.